Magicianred/wp-plugin-webpack-react-basic/README.md

 A simple starter kit to develop wp plugin with webpack and react.

 This repository has the goal to make simple develop WP Plugin with React.
-You have to develop react in isolate way and then take it in WP Plugin.
+You have to develop react in isolate way, then test it in WP running live version of React app and then build react and zip for create and distribute your plugin.

 WP Plugin can activate React in frontend by *shortcode* or insert in *the_content* of posts.